automl/SMAC3/main/_sources/advanced_usage/1_components.rst.txt

 The multi-objective algorithm is used to scalarize multi-objective values.
 The multi-objective algorithm gets normalized objective values passed and returns a single value.
 The resulting value (called by the runhistory encoder) is then used to train the surrogate model.
-The runhistory has access to the multi-objective algorithm as well which plays a role in the method ``get_cost``.
-The method ``get_cost`` is used to compare configurations in the intensifier and therefore to determine the incumbent.

 .. warning ::

-    Depending on the multi-objective algorithm, the incumbent might be ambiguous because there might be multiple incumbents on the Pareto front.
+    Depending on the multi-objective algorithm, the values for the runhistory encoder might differ each time the surrogate model is trained.
 Let's take ParEGO for example:
-    Everytime a new configuration is sampled, the objective weights are updated (see runhistory encoder).
-Therefore, calling the ``get_incumbent`` method in the runhistory might return a different configuration based on the internal state of the multi-objective algorithm.
+    Everytime a new configuration is sampled (see ConfigSelector), the objective weights are updated.
+Therefore, the scalarized values are different and the acquisition maximizer might return completely different configurations.

 :ref:`RunHistory<smac.runhistory.runhistory>`
 ---------------------------------------------

 The runhistory holds all (un-)evaluated trials of the optimization run.
-You can use the runhistory to get configs, the :term:`incumbent<Incumbent>`, (min/sum/average) cost of configs, trials of a config, and more.
+You can use the runhistory to get (running) configs, (running) trials, trials of a specific config, and more.
 The runhistory encoder iterates over the runhistory to receive data for the surrogate model.
 The following code shows how to iterate over the runhistory: